rstudio/keras3/docs/dev/reference/layer_batch_normalization.md

 - renorm:

-  Whether to use batch renormalization during training.
+  Whether to use [Batch Renormalization](https://arxiv.org/abs/1702.03275).
+This adds extra variables during training.
+Inference is the same for either value of this parameter.

 - renorm_clipping:

-  Optional clipping configuration used when `renorm = TRUE`.
+  Named list, valid only if `renorm = TRUE`.
+Maps optional keys `"rmax"`, `"rmin"`, and `"dmax"` to numeric values used to clip the renormalization correction.
+The correction `(r, d)` is used as `corrected_value = normalized_value * r + d`, with `r` clipped to `[rmin, rmax]` and `d` clipped to `[-dmax, dmax]`.
+Missing `rmax`, `rmin`, and `dmax` values default to `Inf`, `0`, and `Inf`, respectively.

 - renorm_momentum:

-  Momentum used for renormalization statistics when `renorm = TRUE`.
+  Momentum used to update the moving means and standard deviations for renormalization.
+Valid only if `renorm = TRUE`.
+Unlike `momentum`, this affects training and should be neither too small, which would add noise, nor too large, which would give stale estimates. `momentum` is still applied to obtain the means and variances used for inference.

 - synchronized: